Acn0w/open-kattis-sol/README.md

-# test-solutions-kattis
+# Test Solutions
 Solutions of various challenges of open.kattis.com.
 In order to achieve the best performance we choose C++, since there are soon CPU and memory limits in these challenges.